Special Educational Needs & Disabilities

 https://www.doncaster.gov.uk/services/schools/local-offer-send

-SEN Service
+SEND Service

-The Special Educational Needs (SEN) Service is responsible for carrying out Education, Health and Care (EHC) needs assessments and maintaining Education, Health and Care plans (EHCP).
+The Special Educational Needs SEN) Service is responsible for carrying out Education, Health and Care (EHC) needs assessments and maintaining Education, Health and Care plans (EHCP).
 If you would like to speak to somebody regarding your child's EHC needs assessment or EHCP, please contact the Doncaster SEN Service on:

 Telephone: 01302 737210 or 737211 or 737296 or 737209